ntk148v/til/README.md

 A collection of concise write-ups on small things I learn day to day across a variety of things: technologies (mostly), my hobbies, tips...

 There are things that don't really warrant a full article.
-TILs are short Markdown documents, and they might be incomplete :bow:.
+TILs are short Markdown notes, and they might be incomplete (mostly) :bow: :bow:

+Here is til's guideline: Assume that you want to find about `<keyword>` (replace `<keyword>` with your actual one), do the follow steps:

+- Come to this page.
+- Hit <kbd>S</kbd> to search over this repository, enter your `<keyword>`.
+- If the above steps return nothing useful, hit <kbd>T</kbd> to perform a fuzzy search files through repository.
+Continue type `<keyword>`.
+- Maybe I don't write (and know) about `<keyword>`, continue your search somewherelse.
+Good luck :bow: